Commack family raises money for St. Jude's with Christmas light display - NewsBreak

 Detectives: Elmont after-school director arrested for sex-related crimes with 10-year-old girl

-An after-school program director from Elmont was arrested for sex-related crimes that occurred last month, detectives say.
-Daniel Butler, 41, is employed by the Fullness of Joy Ministries Church in Jamaica.
-According to detectives, the 10-year-old female victim attends the after-school program and was also present at Butler’s home for...
+According to detectives, the 10-year-old female victim attends the after-school program and was also present at Butler’s home for child care at 81 Rockmart Ave. in Elmont.

 News 12